Alfresco/docs-alfresco/digital-workspace/latest/develop/extensions.md

 3. Run the previous command without the `--dry-run` flag when you're happy with the result.

-   `npx nx` is preferred instead of having global `nx` installed.
-With NX globally installed, it is easy to encounter version mismatches and issues with the cache.
+   `npx nx ..` is the preferred command to run instead of having global `nx` installed.
+With Nx globally installed, it is easy to encounter version mismatches and issues with the cache.

 ##### Validate the changes